cloosafm/darkly/02_sql_search_img/Ressources/Resolution.md

 # Finding 02 - SQL injection on image searching input field

 ## Exploitability
-Very easy.
+Easy.
 Only 2 steps required : inject code in input field, then decrypt md5 using easy-to-find web tool.

 ## Risk level/type
-OWASP top 10
+OWASP top 10 :
-- A02:2021 – Cryptographic Failures		using md5 encryption
+- A02:2021 – Cryptographic Failures
+	=>" Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"
 - A03:2021 – Injection 					vulnerability to SQL injection

 ## Detailed description of the exploit